sajidhamdard/learnjavascript/Exercises/solution-03.md

 }
 ```

-9. Calculate your 10th percentage and print Pass or Fail if marks are more than 70 then print Pass else print Fail
+### Question 9.
+Calculate your 10th percentage and print Pass or Fail if marks are more than 70 then print Pass else print Fail

 ```
 let marks = 880;